saisrikar8/professor-emailing/README.md

 In the string of the username, enter the username that you would use while logging in to whichever email service you would use.

-The password is where it gets tricky; different ema``il servers have different security measures, and they may require you to generate separate passwords for third-party services, like this program.
+The password is where it gets tricky; different email servers have different security measures, and they may require you to generate separate passwords for third-party services, like this program.

 For instance, the Gmail server (`smtp.gmail.com`) requires you to enable two-factor authentication and generate an app password, which you would use as your password for a third-party service.
 You may also have some restrictions placed by your organization or if your Google account is being supervised by somone.